I came in like a wrecking ball

 All I wanted was to break your walls

 Saturday, May 4, 2002

 AJ stormed through the door and into the foyer, ignoring the protests of Alice the maid as he bellowed for his grandfather.
 His pulse was racing, his muscles quivering—he couldn’t remember the last time he had been quite this goddamn livid.

 Instead of Edward, Ned stepped out from the front parlor, a sheaf of papers in his hand.
 “Junior, having a bad day?” he asked dryly.

 “Where is he?”
 AJ demanded, his hands so tightly fisted at his side that they ached.
 “Where the hell is our grandfather?”

 “Taking a meeting at ELQ,” came the quiet and gentle tone of Lila behind them as Reginald wheeled her in from the conservatory.
 “And you’ll use a decent tone when you’re in my home.”

 “Well, it’s Monica’s—” Ned began the old refrain, but AJ cut him off with an annoyed glance.
 “Sorry.
-Not the moment for that old bit.”
+Reflex.”

 “I’m sorry, Grandmother, but he’s gone too far this time,” AJ said, struggling to keep his tone even.